-Investors who target having a minimum cash inflow from their investment portfolio can ensure this by making investments in stocks that are known to pay relatively high and stable dividend yields on a regular basis.
+Investors who target having a minimum cash inflow from their investment portfolio can ensure this by making investments in stocks that are known to pay relatively high and stable dividend yields regularly.
 It is a debatable statement that high dividends come at the cost of the growth potential of the firm.
-This is because every currency amount paid to the shareholders in the form of dividends is an amount that the company is not plowing back with an effort to increase its market share.
+It is because every currency amount paid to the shareholders in the form of dividends is an amount that the company is not plowing back with an effort to increase its market share.
 While being paid for retaining stock in the form of dividends may appear attractive to many (income), shareholders can earn a higher return if the value of their stock increases while they are holding on to it (growth).
 Hence, when a company pays dividends, it is coming at a cost.

-Example – Growth vs Income
+Example – Growth vs. Income

 For instance, Company ABC and Company PQR are both valued at $5 billion, half of which comes from 25 million publicly held shares worth $100 each.
 Also, assuming that at the end of Year 1, the two companies earn 10% of their value or $1 billion in revenue.
-Company ABC decides to pay half of these earnings ($500 million) in dividends to its shareholders, paying $10 for each share in order to have a dividend yield of 10%.
+Company ABC decides to pay half of these earnings ($500 million) in dividends to its shareholders, paying $10 for each share to have a dividend yield of 10%.
 The firm also decides to re-invest the other half to make some capital gains, increasing the value of the firm to $5.5 billion ($5billion + $500million) and appeasing to its income investors.
-Company PQR, on the other hand, decides to issue no dividends and reinvest all of its earnings into capital gains, thereby raising PQR’s value to $6 billion ($5billion + $1 billion) likely encouraging the growth investors.
+Company PQR, on the other hand, decides to issue no dividends and reinvest all of its earnings into capital gains, thereby raising PQR’s value to $6 billion ($5billion + $1 billion), likely encouraging the growth investors.

-Dividend yields are a measure of an investment’s productivity and some view it like a Rate of interest earned on an investment.
+Dividend yields are a measure of an investment’s productivity, and some view it like a Rate of interest earned on an investment.
 When companies are paying large dividends to their shareholders, it can give an indication on various aspects of the firm, such as the firm may be currently undervalued or it is an attempt to attract new and large number investors.
 On the flip side, if a firm pays little or no dividends, it can give an indication, the company is overvalued or is attempting to enhance the value of its capital.
-Certain firms in specific industries, when they are established and earning steadily, often indicate healthy yields on dividends despite being overvalued e.g. banks and utilities especially government-controlled.
+Certain firms in specific industries, when they are established and earning steadily, often indicate healthy yields on dividends despite being overvalued, e.g., banks and utilities, especially government-controlled.

 While a company may be paying high dividends to its stakeholders over a steady period of time, the case may not always be the same.
-Companies often reduce their dividend distribution or halt them completely during difficult economic times or when the company is facing difficult times of its own, so one cannot expect dividends to be a regular phenomenon from a shareholder’s perspective.
+Companies often reduce their dividend distribution or halt them completely during difficult economic times or when the company is facing challenging times of its own, so one cannot expect dividends to be a regular phenomenon from a shareholder’s perspective.

-Also, look at the Dividend Discount model for Valuations
+Also, look at the Dividend Discount model for Valuations.

-Forward vs Trailing Dividend Yield Ratio
+Forward vs. Trailing Dividend Yield Ratio

 One can also anticipate the future dividend payment of a company, either by using the most recent annual dividend payout made by the firm or considering the most recent quarterly payment and multiplying the same by 4 to arrive at an annualized figure.
-Popularly known as “Forward Dividend yield” it has to be used very cautiously since these estimates will always be uncertain.
+Popularly known as “Forward Dividend yield,” it has to be used very cautiously since these estimates will always be uncertain.
 One may also compare such dividend payments in relation to the stock’s share price using a trend of the past 12 months to understand the history of the performance.
-Technically, it is referred to as the “Trailing Dividend Yield”.
+Technically, it is referred to as the “Trailing Dividend Yield.”

-Forward yield is an estimation of a particular year’s dividend declared which is expressed as a percentage of the current market price.
+Forward yield is an estimation of a particular year’s dividend declared, which is expressed as a percentage of the current market price.
 The projected dividend is measured by taking the stock’s latest dividend payment and annualizing the same.